England cricket team: 2020s

-2022 saw a period of transition in both Test and white-ball sides; under a new management structure of Rob Key as director of cricket, England hired Ben Stokes as captain and Brendon McCullum as coach of the Test side and their attacking play became known as Bazball, winning 11 of their first 13 tests, beating New Zealand, India, South Africa, Pakistan, and Ireland.
-The white-ball side hired Matthew Mott as coach and set the highest total in List A cricket when they scored 498–4 against The Netherlands in June.
+2022 saw a period of transition in both Test and white-ball teams; under a new management structure of Rob Key as director of cricket, England hired Ben Stokes as captain and Brendon McCullum as coach of the Test team and their attacking play became known as Bazball, winning 11 of their first 13 tests, beating New Zealand, India, South Africa, Pakistan, and Ireland.
+The white-ball team hired Matthew Mott as coach and set the highest total in List A cricket when they scored 498–4 against The Netherlands in June.
 Jos Buttler succeeded Eoin Morgan as white-ball captain and won the 2022 ICC Men's T20 World Cup, becoming the first team to hold both the 50-over and 20-over trophies concurrently.
 The following year saw England draw the 2023 Ashes series and crash out of the 2023 Cricket World Cup in the group stage.

+Although England reached the semi finals of the 2024 ICC Men's T20 World Cup, they only beat one full member nation in doing so, and Mott resigned as white ball coach accordingly, with McCullum taking on both roles.
+After losing all their matches at the 2025 ICC Champions Trophy, Buttler also resigned as white ball captain and was succeeded by Harry Brook.
+The Test team drew the inaugural Anderson–Tendulkar Trophy 2–2 before travelling to Australia for "the biggest series of our lives" according to McCullum: after losing the 2025–26 Ashes series 4–1 and losing the 2026 Crowe–Thorpe Trophy 2–1, McCullum was sacked as Test coach and Stokes retired from international cricket.